UB40: 2008–present: Line-up changes and the current era

 Speaking about the track to the BBC, lead singer Matt Doyle said: "Now we wanted something that's just for them.
 We can say: 'We appreciate the support over the years and singing the song when you score a goal, so here's something for you."

-On the 3rd November, 2025 UB40 announced on social media that they are working on their new album, (name yet to be announced) due to be released in 2026.
+On the 3rd November, 2025 UB40 announced on social media that they are working on their new album, titled "Unstoppable" that is due to be released in early 2027.

+In June 2026 whilst on the UK leg of their Unstoppable World Tour, the band announced that a new song that had been added to their setlist, a cover of Shania Twain's "Your Still The One" would be featured on their upcoming Unstoppable album.

 Influences

 UB40 were influenced by the many blues parties they attended as teenagers in the multicultural Balsall Heath area of Birmingham.
 They were inspired by artists like Bob Marley and Elvis Presley.
 Their love of ska, reggae and early lovers rock inspired such original tracks as "King", "Madam Medusa", "Food for Thought", "Signing Off" and "One in Ten".
 Their early musical style was unique, with a heavy influence of analogue synthesisers, psychedelic rock guitar, saxophone and dub producer techniques.

 The Campbell brothers are the sons of the late folk musician, Ian Campbell.
 Their father regularly took them to folk festivals and gigs and introduced them to music and to touring.
 It was at his father's folk club "Jug O' Punch" that Ali Campbell made his singing debut with Dave Swarbrick's daughter, Suss, singing "Why Does It Have To Be Me?".